 ---

 8. **Exceptional Halt**: On exceptional halt, `gas_left` MUST be set to zero; `state_gas_reservoir` MUST be preserved (returned to parent or kept for refund)

-9. **Regular Gas Component**: Storage creation operations MUST charge regular gas for computational overhead (writing, hashing)
+9. **Execution Gas Component**: Storage creation operations MUST charge execution gas for computational overhead (writing, hashing)

-11. **Gas Split**: Storage creation operations MUST split cost into regular gas (computational) and state gas (permanent burden)
+11. **Gas Split**: Storage creation operations MUST split cost into execution gas (computational) and state gas (permanent burden)

 12. **Hot vs Cold**: Hot SSTORE (non-zero → non-zero) has NO state gas component; cold SSTORE (zero → non-zero) has both

-14. **Revert Behavior**: On child revert or exceptional halt, all state gas consumed by the child MUST be restored to the parent's `state_gas_reservoir`, **except** state gas for account creation (`GAS_NEW_ACCOUNT`) which MUST be consumed even on revert
+14. **Revert Behavior**: On child revert or exceptional halt, the child's state-gas charges MUST be rolled back — the reservoir-drawn portion to the parent's `state_gas_reservoir`, the spilled portion to regular `remaining` (consumed on exceptional halt) — **except** state gas for account creation (`GAS_NEW_ACCOUNT`), which MUST be consumed even on revert

-17. **Precompile Consistency**: All precompile storage operations MUST use the same gas accounting path as standard EVM SSTORE, inheriting the regular/state gas split automatically
+17. **Precompile Consistency**: All precompile storage operations MUST use the same gas accounting path as standard EVM SSTORE, inheriting the execution/state gas split automatically

-18. **Keychain Authorization**: Keychain `authorize_key` intrinsic gas MUST split SSTORE costs using the same regular/state ratio as standard EVM SSTOREs (20,000 regular + 230,000 state per new slot)
+18. **Keychain Authorization**: Keychain `authorize_key` intrinsic gas MUST split SSTORE costs using the same execution/state ratio as standard EVM SSTOREs (5,000 execution + 245,000 state per new slot, access charges separate)

+---